singhmehtab/JUKEBOX/README.md

 This project exposes a GET API that provides list of jukeboxes according to provided setting id and other filter options.
-This Project make used of mocked api of jukebox data and settings data.
+This Project makes use of mocked api of jukebox data and settings data.

 ------------------------------------------